As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 senior dog black labrador

-Whining is a very non-specific symptom; it can be caused by pain, frustration, confusion, anxiety, or excitement, or it can be a sign of a more serious underlying disease.
 Often expressed as a high-pitched vocalization, if your dog never used to whine when they were younger, then investigating why they may have started now is a good idea.
+Do some detective work and try to collect as much information as possible to help determine the reason why your dog is whining for no apparent reason.

-Here are some of the most common causes of whining in older dogs:
+Here are some of the most common causes of whining in older dogs

-The most common causes of pain in older dogs are usually musculoskeletal issues or abdominal pain.
-While both can appear to be similar, they may have very different treatments, so it’s important to identify where your dog’s pain is originating.
-Pain can also come from arthritis or abdominal pain (read more on this later).
+If your dog whines when struggling to get into certain positions or seems to be uncomfortable when performing basic day-to-day activities, they might be in pain.
+The most common causes of pain in older dogs include joint and abdominal pain (including arthritis).
+While these reasons can appear similar, they may have very different treatments, so it’s important to identify where your dog’s pain is originating.
+Let’s take a closer look:

-2. Arthritis
+> Arthritis

 If your dog seems to whine when jumping on the sofa, climbing the stairs or when exercising, then they may have some form of musculoskeletal pain – that is, pain of the muscles, joints, or bones.
-Osteoarthritis is the most common cause of joint pain and mobility issues in senior dogs.
-Dogs suffering from these conditions will often vocalize as an expression of their discomfort.
-As a dog ages, so too do their joints; grinding of the joint surfaces and a gradual deterioration of the cartilage within the joint results in uneven wear, inflammation, and pain.
-Other than whining, common signs of arthritis include stiffness, muscle wastage, and a reluctance to exercise.
+Dogs suffering from these conditions will often vocalize as an expression of their discomfort:

-3. Abdominal pain
+> Abdominal pain

 Unlike musculoskeletal pain, a dog with abdominal pain may be uncomfortable and whine even when not moving.
 A hunched back, tense abdominal muscles, and even an enlarged stomach can all indicate pain originating somewhere within the abdomen.
 Abdominal pain can indicate a more serious underlying condition, including cancer, liver and kidney damage, or even internal bleeding.